qflowsystems/docs.qflow.com/docs/workflows-and-tasks/index.md

 # Workflow Management Introduction

-Workflows allow your organization to track business process information alongside documents and other content within Q-Action.
+Workflows allow your organization to track business process information alongside documents and other content within QAction.

 There are three main concepts that are important to understand: